|

 Italian kingdom in 1861.

-Under Mehemmed IV the ministerial family of Koprulu emerged as a dominant force in the empire.
 His reign was occupied by endless warfare in the Mediterranean; and on the northern frontiers.
 He invaded Transylvania, and unsucessfully besieged Vienna in 1683.

 The subsequent loss of Hungary led to his deposition in 1687 and